 - Use airtight cabinets to work with small toxic materials.

-5. Avoid welding fume exposure with work practice control
+5. Avoid fume exposure with work practice control

-With work practice control, you reduce your exposure to the remaining welding fumes and gases by improving the existing working methods.
+With work practice control, you reduce your exposure to the remaining welding pollutants by improving the existing working methods.
 Practice control isn’t about permanent solutions such as removing pollution sources or removing pollution from the air.

 Work practice control requires a lot of training to improve your knowledge and working skills.
-With this method, you must be alert to avoid welding fumes around you actively.
+With this method, you must be alert to actively avoid exposure to pollutants.

 The following are some examples of work practice control:

-- Position your work and your head in a way to keep the welding fumes away from your head.
+- Position your work and your head in a way to keep the pollutants away from your head.

 - Avoid welding in confined spaces as much as possible.